PLC Ladder Programming Training Course

 Introduction to AI in Smart Factories and Industrial Automation

-14 HoursAI in Smart Factories involves the application of artificial intelligence to automate, monitor, and optimize industrial operations in real time.
+14 HoursAI in Smart Factories involves applying artificial intelligence to automate, monitor, and optimize industrial operations in real time.

-This instructor-led, live training (available online or on-site) is designed for beginner-level decision-makers and technical leads who want to gain a strategic and practical understanding of how AI can be utilized in smart factory environments.
+This instructor-led live training, available online or onsite, is designed for beginner-level decision-makers and technical leads seeking a strategic and practical introduction to leveraging AI in smart factory environments.

-- Grasp the fundamental principles of AI and machine learning.
+- Comprehend the fundamental principles of AI and machine learning.

-- Recognize key AI applications in manufacturing and automation.
+- Recognize key AI use cases in manufacturing and automation.

-- Explore how AI can support predictive maintenance, quality control, and process optimization.
+- Explore how AI facilitates predictive maintenance, quality control, and process optimization.

 - Assess the steps required to launch AI-driven initiatives.